peterbud/nitro-mcp-server/README.md

 # Nitro MCP Server

-This project is a lightweight MCP ([Model Context Protocol](https://modelcontextprotocol.io/)) server powered by the [Nitro](https://nitro.build/).
+This project is an MCP ([Model Context Protocol](https://modelcontextprotocol.io/)) server using **streamable HTTP** transport powered by the [Nitro](https://nitro.build/).
 It is designed to demonstrate how to implement an MCP Server.
+Please note currently there is no authentication implemented, so this is not suitable for production use.

 ## Features
 - Lightweight and fast, built on [Nitro](https://nitro.build/)
 - Tools located at `/tools`
-- Input and output schema validation with [Zod](https://zod.dev/) _ Example tools included:
+- Input and output schema validation with [Zod](https://zod.dev/)
+- Example tools included:
   - `echo`: Echoes back the input, demonstrating basic tool functionality
   - `getPostsByUser`: Fetches posts by a user, demonstrating output schema validation and `structuredContent`
 - Easy integration with MCP clients